When people think about chihuahuas, they often picture the more common short-haired ( or smooth coat) type.

 This means a couple of different things.
 One is that two short haired chihuahuas can actually have long haired puppies.

-In order for that to happen, both short haired parents must be carriers of the gene for long hair.
+For that to happen, both short haired parents must be carriers of the gene for long hair.

 Both short hair and long hair puppies can be born in the same litter.